WolffunService/thetan-world-sdk-docs/README.md

 ### PrepareMatchForSelectedNFT

-#### Declaration
+**Declaration:**
 ``public void PrepareMatchForSelectedNFT(Action onSuccessCallback, Action<WolffunResponseError> onErrorCallback)``

-#### Parameters
 | Parameters | Description |
 | ---------- | ----------- |
 | onSuccessCallback | callback when success prepare match with selected NFT|
 | onErrorCallback | callback contain error info when prepare match is not success.|

-#### Description
-Lock NFT and prepare NFT for grinding session.
+**Description**: Lock NFT and prepare NFT for grinding session.
 Also, this function will lock interaction for UI Thetan World, UI can only be unlocked after you call [UnlockButtonMain](#unlockbuttonmain) at the end of grinding session. `onErrorCallback` will be call when cannot prepare match for NFT, error callback contain 1 of these error codes, can be access via `WolffunResponseError.Code`.

 | Error Code | Description |
 | ---------- | ----------- |
 | WSErrorCode.ServerMaintenance | Server is under maintenance|